Andy4495/timex-sinclair-1000/README.md

 Also, I did not have a 5V charger with the correct plug (a two pin 1/8" audio plug), so I ended up cutting the plug from the original TS1000 9V charger and replaced the plug on my 5V charger.
 I was extra careful and double-checked that the "tip" conductor of the audio plug was positive and the "ring" connector was ground before attempting to power the computer with the modified charger.

-In addition, the metal springs inside the power jack were a little loose and didn't make a reliable contact, which caused the TS1000 to power cycle it was bumped.
+In addition, the metal contact springs inside the power jack were a little loose and didn't make a reliable contact with the plug.
+This caused the TS1000 to power cycle if it was bumped or moved.
 I bent the springs slightly to tighten them.
 I think these may need to be replaced at some point.
 If I do replace the power connector, I would probably use either a USB or barrel jack.

 ### Capacitors